-- Using the OS GUI power-off button at the console screen, if a keyboard/mouse/video monitor is connected. - When logged in via an ssh session and executing a "shutdown" or "poweroff" command. - When logged in to the BMC and using the power control page to power off the sever. - Using the remote console screen GUI power-off button, if a KVM RMM4Lite session is established through the BMC.
+- Using the Operating System GUI power-off button at the console screen. - When logged in via an ssh session and executing an IPMItool power off command. - Using the remote console screen GUI power-off button, if a keyboard/video monitor/mouse (KVM) RMM4 session is established through the BMC. - Using the MIS-S9D Proprietary Network Interface, connecting to the Fan Base Service Page and using the Shutdown button.